edgio-docs/edgio-docs/guides/delivery/video/mmd_live/configuration_ui.md

 Once your slot is configured, you can begin streaming to it right away.
 The slot is available to you whenever you want to use it.

 Start by setting up your encoder with the information provided in the “Slot Details” screen.
-See '[Setting Up Your Encoder](/delivery/video/mmd_live/encoder_settings)' in the [MMD Live Streaming Guide](/delivery/video/mmd_live) for encoder requirements and recommended settings.
+See [Setting Up Your Encoder](/delivery/video/mmd_live/encoder_settings) in the [MMD Live Streaming Guide](/delivery/video/mmd_live) for encoder requirements and recommended settings.

 Be sure to use the specifications of your slot type when setting up your encoder.
 It's also important to publish to both primary and backup publishing URLs and use an absolute Timecode in your encoder to provide maximum failover protection for your live stream.